n2tr0n/env-tools-pub/shell-scripts/hyperv-client-tools/README.md

 # Hyperv-client-tools

-This will install hyper-v desktop tools on a linux vm -
+This will install hyper-v desktop tools on a linux vm on the tested distros.
+It pre-emtively installs all the latest updates, you may wish to disable that part (first section of the script.

+I did not write this script, I simply found it in a variety of places and mirrored it and wrote this readme.
+Thanks to the original author and testers.

 Tested and working on: